BabylonJS/Extensions/TowerOfBabel/README.md

 |Material checkOnlyOnce | ignored
 |3D Camera rig | ignored

-##Features & Usage##
+##Features &amp; Usage##
 This document is not going to attempt to describe the actual mesh modeling or material creation in Blender.
 There are many resources that show that.
 We are concerned here with which features of Blender are exportable, and how to access them.

 There are custom properties that are explicitly added by the exporter to control the export.
 There are also built-in properties that are mapped into BJS properties.

 ###Custom Properties###
 The exporter adds custom properties as well as some object types.
 The properties for objects are displayed as a section on their respective Data properties Tab.
-The Exporter properties are displayed in the bottom left corner, when the Export menu item is clicked.
+Those bordered in blue, will not be in the .babylon exporter.

 |Exporter (on Scene tab) | Mesh |
 | --- | ---